ugr-sail/sinergym/docs/source/pages/environments.rst

   This definition can be discrete or continuous and must be consistent with the previously defined action variables (*Sinergym* will show inconsistency as usual).

-.. note:: In order to make environments more generic in DRL solutions.
-We have updated
+- **flag_normalized**: This flag indicates if action space specified will be normalized to ``[-1,1]`` or not (only take effect in continuous environments).
+Then, Sinergym will use the real space specified in **action_space** argument or this normalized space depending on this flag value.
+This is done in order to make environments more generic in DRL solutions.
-          action space for **continuous problems**.
-Gymnasium action space is defined always between [-1,1] and Sinergym **parse** this values to action space defined in environment internally before to send it to EnergyPlus Simulator.
+  Sinergym **parse** these values to real action space defined in environment internally before to send it to EnergyPlus Simulator.

-          The method in charge of parse this values from [-1,1] to real action space is called ``_setpoints_transform(action)`` in *sinergym/sinergym/envs/eplus_env.py*
+.. note:: The method in charge of parse this values from [-1,1] to real action space if it is required is
+          called ``_action_transform(action)`` in *sinergym/sinergym/envs/eplus_env.py*.
+          We always recommend to use the normalization in action space for DRL solutions.
+However, if you are implementing your own rule-based controller and working with real action values for example, you can deactivate normalization.

+.. note:: By default, all Sinergym environments will have normalization in action space by default.
+          It is possible to specify the **flag_normalized** to false in the constructor argument or to change it during the execution using ``env.update_flag_normalized(False)``.

 - **action_mapping**: It is only necessary to specify it in **discrete** action spaces.
   It is a dictionary that links an **index** to a specific configuration of values for